hajizadeh2079/Kubernetes-HPA-Probes/README.md

 curl -m 0 http://localhost:5000/increase_memory
 curl -m 0 http://localhost:5000/increase_cpu
 ```
 Using `watch "kubectl describe hpa weaviate-hpa"`, you can see that HPA detects that CPU/memory usage is above the threshold and scales up the number of instances.
 When the usage is far below the threshold, HPA scales down the number of instances.
 HPA will wait for 5 minutes before scaling down the number of instances.
-Using `kubectl get pod`, you can see the creation/deletion of instances in the whole process.
+Using `watch "kubectl get pod"`, you can see the creation/deletion of instances in the whole process.

 *Some Notes*:
 - Both scale down and up speed are configurable in Kubernetes, using scaling policies.
 For more details, see [Scaling Policies](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#scaling-policies).